medialab/portic-storymaps-2021/public/data/decline_longitudinal_data/README.md

 `decline_longitudinal_data.csv` documentation
 ===

-# What is the data ?
+# What is the original data ?

-toflit18 flows
+toflit18 flows from [`bdd courante.csv`](https://github.com/medialab/toflit18_data/blob/master/base/bdd%20courante.csv.zip) file

 # What does a line correspond to ?